hdinkel/ELM-CPIB-2017/merged/complete.md

 Due to their degenerate nature, motif sequences contain only very little information, and many short sequences in a proteome will match motif patterns.
 However, most of these matches will not represent functional motifs, and hence, when scanning a proteome for putative motifs using only the motif sequence patterns will yield a large number of false positive instances, far exceeding the number of true motifs.
 Therefore, reliable motif detection cannot go without experimental validation of candidate motifs, using different types of experiments and techniques (PMID:26581338).
 This however does not mean that bioinformatics analysis cannot guide researchers towards a subset of candidate motifs that have a higher probability to be functional and help rule out those candidate motifs that are likely to be false positives.
 Taking into account additional information, besides a match to a sequence pattern defining a SLiM, can greatly narrow the selection of putative motifs for experimental validation.
 Additional data for in silico analysis include conservation of the motif sequence, the location of the motif within the protein’s structure and its accessibility for its binding partner, validated interaction with the binding partner, and in-cell co-localisation with the binding partner.
 The availability and usefulness of these additional data for SLiM discovery depends on their extensive and correct biocuration.
 A vast and increasing amount of biological data is available in a wide variety of sources, including the literature and large-scale datasets.
 In order to facilitate integration of data, they need to be collected, annotated and formatted in central data and knowledge repositories.
 The ELM database provides such a repository for experimentally validated linear motif classes and instances.
 The ELM prediction tool in turn relies on annotated data, both from the ELM database and other resources, to accurately analyse unknown sequences for candidate motifs and assist researchers in selecting the most plausible ones for experimental validation and discard likely false positive hits, saving them valuable time and assets (PMID:22110040).

-# Basic Protocol 1: Searching & Browsing the ELM database
+# Basic protocol 1: explore the manually curated information for the p53 protein in the ELM DB

 *(introduction goes here)*